maxmind/minfraud-api-java/README.dev.md

 ## Steps
 - Ensure you can run `mvn test` and `mvn package` successfully.
 Run `mvn clean` after.
-- Ensure you have a clean checkout of `main` and that the subdirectory `.gh-pages` either does not exist or is a clean checkout.
+- Create a release branch off `main`.
+Ensure you have a clean checkout and that the subdirectory `.gh-pages` either does not exist or is a clean checkout.
   - We'll be generating commits.
+  - When the release is complete, you should deliver the release PR for review.
 - Review open issues and PRs to see if any can easily be fixed, closed, or merged.
 - Review `CHANGELOG.md` for completeness and correctness.